Flylords: Could you tell us a little about yourself?

 Ale: I always liked skateboarding and surfing.
 So, when snowboarding started showing up in the European snowsports scene, I decided to give it a try, and never looked back.

 Once I started was boarding on the weekends or during school breaks to the Alps with my friends.
 One Easter, it happened that the ski resort I was at was hosting a halfpipe World Cup.
 Damn seeing those guys flying over me was so dope, I decided I wanted to do the same.
-I put all my free time and focus into riding as much as I could considering that I was living by the sea and still going to school.
+I put all my free time and focus on riding as much as I could considering that I was living by the sea and still going to school.
 Two years later, I was one of the best riders in Italy and that season I won or took runner-up in all the main competitions in Italy.

 Do you see any parallels between fly-fishing and snowboarding?